koushikrajd2011-rgb/lucidOS/README.md

 - Draggable, closable windows for every app
 - Bottom dock with hover zoom effect
 - Live clock in the top bar
-- Purple and Blue theme switcher via the Settings app
+- Purple, and Blue and a suprise theme switcher via the Settings app
+- Widget for tracking app usage
+- Lumi Bot is a bot
-- 12+ built-in apps
+- Loads of apps to try out
 ---

 ## Apps